 We'll explore how research into the ways people estimate numbers will change how you think about choosing charts to tell your stories.
 And, no, it doesn't mean everything is a bar chart.
 We'll also discuss your problem charts and brainstorm improvements.
 Bring ideas for hard-to-visualize concepts and data.

 Nathaniel is a reporter on the Philadelphia Inquirer investigations team who writes code to better understand how government agencies and those in power operate. @nat_lash

 Jasmine Lee is a graphics editor at The New York Times and a graduate of the Studio 20 master's program at New York University.

-Casey is a data and visual journalist working on the Data Desk at the Los Angeles Times.
+Casey is a data and visual journalist working on the Data and Graphics team at the Los Angeles Times.
 In the past she has helped create visual and data driven graphics and narratives at Mapbox, Vox Media, and The Wall Street Journal.
-Casey is also a proud graduate of The University of North Carolina at Chapel Hill.

 No tipsheets have yet been uploaded for this event.